 Observed teaching practice forms part of the assessment in three of the four modules, although a minimum of eight observations will take place at regular intervals over the two-year programme.
 These will be conducted by the course tutor and subject specialist mentor, and students will be expected to engage in reflective practice and coaching dialogue before and after these developmental observations.
 A professional development portfolio will be maintained throughout the programme, where reflective accounts, peer observations, personal development plan and evidence of teaching practice will be logged.
 This will be assessed throughout the course and submitted for final review at the end of the programme.

 On successful completion of this programme, graduates will be eligible to apply for Qualified Teacher Learning and Skills (QTLS) via the Society for Education and Training (ETF).
 Graduates will be prepared to teach in the FE & Skills sector.
-They will be qualified to teach in FE colleges, secondary schools (although only pupils post-14 until QTLS attained), sixth form colleges, academies, training providers, offender learning / prison education, or in the voluntary sector.
+They will be qualified to teach in FE colleges, secondary schools (typically post-14 provision), sixth form colleges, academies, training providers, offender learning / prison education, or in the voluntary sector.

 Per Academic Year